Why Is Good Sleep So Important?

 Failing to get enough quality sleep can also put an individual at risk for developing serious mental or physical health conditions.
 For instance, depression and sleep disturbances have been found to have a bidirectional relationship, which means that the existence of one can trigger or exacerbate the other.
 People who already have insomnia also have a ten times greater risk of developing depression than those who do not.

-A chronic lack of sleep can put a person at greater risk for developing various physical health issues as well.
-The Centers for Disease Control and Prevention (CDC) reports that “insufficient sleep has been linked to the development and management” of various chronic diseases, including diabetes, cardiovascular disease, and obesity.
+A chronic lack of sleep or sleep deprivation can put a person at greater risk for developing various physical health issues as well.
+The Centers for Disease Control and Prevention (CDC) reports that “insufficient sleep has been linked to the development and management” of various chronic diseases, including diabetes, heart disease, and obesity.

 Immune system functioning